MewsSystems/gitbook-connector-api/use-cases/event-management.md

 ### Rates and availability

-To pull data about rates and availability from Mews into the event management integration, use [Get all rates](../operations/services.md#get-all-rates) and  [Get rate pricing](../operations/services.md#get-all-rates) as well as [Get service availability](../operations/services.md#get-service-availability).
+Use [Get all rates](../operations/services.md#get-all-rates) and  [Get rate pricing](../operations/services.md#get-all-rates) to pull data about rates offered in the enterprise.
+Use [Get service availability](../operations/services.md#get-service-availability) to pull category availability and related adjustments from Mews into the event management integration.

 ### Availability blocks

+Availability blocks (also known as group blocks) are used for reserving a certain portion of category availability in Mews for a specific group of reservations, as well as the subsequent management of reservations that are created in Mews for such groups.

 #### Creating availability blocks

-first get service availability and existing service availability adjustments

-add availability block
-Use [Add availability blocks](../operations/services.md#add-availability-blocks) to add a new block object. you can use ExternalIdentifier to identify it.
+First call [Add availability blocks](../operations/services.md#add-availability-blocks) to add a new block object with the relevant parameters.
+Note the `AvailabilityBlockId`, which is used as the unique identifier throughout the Mews system.

-then call [Update service availability](../operations/services.md#update-service-availability) to push availability adjustments into the system.
-If you wish to reserve 10 units of availability, send -10 in the adjustment.
+Then call [Update service availability](../operations/services.md#update-service-availability) to push availability adjustments into the system.
+Send a negative value for the `UnitCountAdjustment` parameter and include the aforementioned `AvailabilityBlockId` in [Availability update](../operations/services.md#availability-update) parameter to reserve units of availability for the availability block you have just created.

+*Example: if you wish to reserve 10 units of availability, send -10 in the `UnitCountAdjustment`.*

 #### Adding reservations to an availability block

+reservations will consume the availability that was reserved from update service availability instead of from the overall availability

 Include `AvailabilityBlockId` in the [reservations parameters](../operations/reservations..#reservation-parameters) when you [add reservations](../operations/reservations.md#add-reservations) into an existing group block.

 Or, add place an existing reservation into an availability block with [Update reservations](../operations/reservations.md#update-reservations)

+any caveats about overbooking?

 #### Managing availability blocks